kurtdevocht/wii2scratch/README.md

 # wii2scratch
-Control you Scratch projects with one or more Wii controllers!
+Control your Scratch 2 projects with one or more Wii controllers!
 Windows only...

 ##Step 1 - Make sure .Net framework 4.5.1 is installed